wh-alice/mig_visualstudio/vs/misc/-name--is-not-a-valid-switch-for-this-command..md

 ---
-title: "&lt;name&gt; is not a valid switch for this command. | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "&lt;name&gt; is not a valid switch for this command." ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"